 Create a new virtual host directive in Apache.
 For example, create a new Apache configuration file named ‘microweber.conf’ on your virtual server:

 Add the following lines:

 Microweber CMS will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com or http://server-ip and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://your-domain.com or http://server-ip and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.